-The following steps outline the process to obtain dried marijuana for medical purposes under the Marihuana for Medical Purposes Regulations.
-More information can be found in the Accessing Marijuana for Medical Purposes information bulletin.
+The following steps outline the process to obtain cannabis for medical purposes from a licensed producer under the Access to Cannabis for Medical Purposes Regulations (ACMPR).

 Health Canada maintains an updated list of all licensed producers on its website.
 Health Canada does not authorize the operation of retail storefronts, such as "compassion clubs" or "dispensaries".

-To register with a licensed producer under the MMPR, you need to follow the following steps:
+To register with a licensed producer under the ACMPR, you need to follow the following steps:

-Under the Marihuana for Medical Purposes Regulations, an authorized healthcare practitioner includes physicians in all provinces and territories, and nurse practitioners in provinces and territories where supporting dried marijuana for medical purposes is permitted under their scope of practice.
+Under the ACMPR, an authorized health care practitioner includes physicians in all provinces and territories, and nurse practitioners in provinces and territories where supporting cannabis for medical purposes is permitted under their scope of practice.

 You will need to obtain a medical document from your practitioner.